By Steve & Tamami Laser

 Located in a mountainous area between the cities of Toyota and Okazaki, the first section of a test track features a 5.3-km country road course that takes advantage of local topography, featuring a roughly 75 meter change in elevation, along with a range of curves and corners.
 More test courses are currently under construction, including a high-speed evaluation loop, plus a course that recreates road surfaces from points across the globe.

-News sources, photos and video courtesy of Lexus International, Lexus Europe, and Toyota Motor Corp.
+News sources and photos courtesy of Lexus International, Lexus Europe, and Toyota Motor Corp.